paulikeloa/AWSWordPressWorkshop/README.md

 ## Components of a WordPress Website

-Wordpress is a popular website management system and is used by millions of websites around the world.
-Wordpress consists of the following components
+WordPress is a popular website management system and is used by millions of websites around the world.
+WordPress consists of the following components
 1. Server
 >This is the physical or virtual server
 2. Web Server
 >This is an application that servers HTTP requests.
 Popular web servers are Apache and Nginx
 3. Database
 >The database is where content, configuration, and user information is stored.
-Wordpress supports common database engines such as Mysql and MariaDB
+WordPress supports common database engines such as Mysql and MariaDB
 4. Content
 >The content is what you are sharing to your viewers.
-You create content through the Wordpress inferface or compatible tools, and that content is servered to visitors of your website by the web server.
+You create content through the WordPress inferface or compatible tools, and that content is servered to visitors of your website by the web server.
 5. DNS
 >DNS is Domain Naming System and is used to map names to IP network addresses.
 6. Certificates (SSL/TLS)